green fern in clay pot on desk in office for narcissistic abuse therapy in Concord, NC

 • Do you tear up watching TV moms be nurturing to their kids knowing you will never experience this?

-• Are you trying to make your parent proud but no matter what you accomplish, they never praise you or somehow makes it about them?
+• Are you trying to make your parent proud but no matter what you accomplish, they never praise you or somehow makes your success about them?

 Signs people in your life may be narcissistic